A warm welcome at the Hall

 Women and power

 2018 marks the centenary of some women in England getting the vote.
-Here at Hardwick we're looking the impact of the movement on both the family and other members of the household.
-Find out who would have got the vote and learn about some addititions to the house you might not have expected.
+Here at Hardwick we're looking the impact of the suffrage movement on both the family and other members of the household.
+Find out who would have got the vote and learn about some additions to the house you might not have expected as a result.

-Later in the season we'll also be delving into Bess' status attributed to her wealth.
+Over the course of the year we'll also be delving into Bess' status attributed to her wealth.
 Learn how she rose through the ranks to become the second most powerful woman in Elizabethan England, what her money was able to buy and what a savvy business woman she was.
-It's also the chance to take a closer look at some key items in Hardwick's collection.

-As we wake the house for spring, there’s the chance to see new handmade rush matting being laid in the Long Gallery, as well as a rare glimpse of the solid floor beneath undressed too.
+Earlier this year we started to replace the matting in the Long Gallery.
+There’s the chance to see some of the new handmade rush matting being laid, as well as a rare glimpse of the solid floor beneath undressed too.
 This natural floor covering is what would have been on the floors in Bess’ time.
 Find out how it’s made and why we water it.
 For those keen to get hands on, you can try some plaiting too.

 Whilst in the Long Gallery, don't miss a chance to get a look at some off the sixteenth century bare bones of the Hall through the special glass inspection hatch set in the floor.

 If you like to have a good nose about then our Hardwick AtticTours should be right up your street.
 Taking place every Thursday during May and June (excluding the school holidays) these free tours are a chance to see parts of the collection not on display and a part of the house not always seen.